jeppeagger/dw-summit-2018/README.md

 ### Pipelines

-I couple of times in this document, I have talked about the build pipeline and the deployment pipeline.
+A couple of times in this document, I have talked about the build pipeline and the deployment pipeline.
 Let's go over them in more detail.

 The pipelines are definitions of the steps required to perform a certain action.
 This may sound a little abstract, but basically it means that a pipeline specifies the steps required to either build the project or deploy the project to an environment.